 “It’s fantastic to be part of a project that will make such a big difference to Aucklanders and improve public transport for generations to come” says Tim Palin, Partner.

-Stage one of the $1.4 billion project will consist of several major pieces of infrastructure, including the completion of the busway between Panmure and Botany, stations at Pakuranga and Botany, the Reeves Road flyover at Pakuranga Town Centre and better space for people walking or cycling.
-Parts of Lagoon Drive and Pakuranga Road will also be widened to create a dedicated, congestion-free busway, and the Panmure Roundabout will also be turned into a safer signalled intersection.
+The first stage of this $1.4billion project, the busway from Pakuranga to Panmure and new dedicated busway bridge over the Tamaki River, is due to open in August this year following two years of construction.
+This stage has consisted of several major pieces of infrastructure, including the completion of the busway between Panmure and Botany, stations at Pakuranga and Botany, the Reeves Road flyover at Pakuranga Town Centre and better space for people walking or cycling.
+Parts of Lagoon Drive and Pakuranga Road are also being widened to create a dedicated, congestion-free busway, and the Panmure Roundabout is being turned into a safer signalled intersection.

 New paths for walking and cycling, improved public spaces and reserves and a second bridge across Tamaki River will also be constructed, while several intersections will be improved.

-Auckland Mayor Phil Goff said, “For too long we have under-invested in public transport for east Auckland.
+Auckland Mayor Phil Goff said in a statement, “For too long we have under-invested in public transport for east Auckland.
 As the area has grown, the roads have become more congested without suitable alternative transport options”.

 “The $1.4 billion being invested in the Eastern Busway from Panmure to Botany helps rectify this.
 It will be transformational for the area.”